What lawyers do

 - acting on behalf of clients in negotiations and occasionally representing them at tribunals or in court.

-On the other side of the profession, barristers offer advice on specific legal issues and represent clients in court.
-They receive their information and instructions through a solicitor.
+On the other side of the profession, barristers advise on specific legal issues and represent clients in court.
+They receive their information and instructions through a solicitor and are essentially self-employed.
 When not appearing in court, they work in chambers where they prepare their court cases and arguments.
-Again, although barristers work in a huge variety of areas of law, the fundamental elements of the job remain largely the same.
+Again, although barristers work in a wide variety of areas of law, the fundamental elements of the job remain largely the same.
 These include:

 - advising clients on the law and the strength of their case;